ddc-java-21/noted-dobisike/docs/index.md

   * [`Service`](https://console.cloud.google.com/welcome?inv=1&invt=Ab2UqQ&project=carbon-beanbag-463816-j5)
   * Will hande user authentification for sign in
   * This app will be able to be used once initial sign in is complete and they don't sign out
-[//]: # (If the client component will need to access special services of the device &#40;e.g., sensors, contacts, messaging&#41;, list them here using a bullet list.
-Also, if the client component will need to access already-existing external services &#40;e.g., real-time weather data, Open Movie Database, Open Trivia Database&#41;, those should also be listed here; any such references to external services should include links to the main page or API description page for the service.)

 ## Stretch goals and possible enhancements